kalitechnik/CC_Midi_SonicPi/README.md

 # CC_Midi_SonicPi
-basic code for CC controls
+The basic codes for controlling CC midi in SonicPI Simple examples, with explanations.
+#Thanx to Sam Aroon for creating SonicPi.#